 Approved safety glasses/goggles and proper attire.
-You will be asked to leave the lab if not properly attired.
+You will be asked to leave the lab if you don't show up in proper attire.
 Rules conform to those used in General Chemistry Labs (see below).

 You will require a suitable laboratory notebook.
 A standard composition notebook is sufficient.
 All UF students are expected to satisfy the UF computing requirement and have access to a computer with an internet connection.
 There are no Materials and Supplies Fees.